wlaw019/gaoutcomes-backend/README.md

 ## Overview

 gaOutcomes tracker built for General Assembly career coaches.
-App can summarize and chart quantitative data identifying students in need of attention.
+App can summarize and chart quantitative data identifying students in need of attentions.
 Notes can be added for each student to aid follow-up.

 ## Features